zyh001/WindowsSpyBlocker/README.md

 But you will have a ["No Internet access" warning in your system tray](../../wiki/FAQ#no-internet-access-on-my-network-card).<br />
 To solve this problem you can use the alternative WindowsSpyBlocker NCSI.<br />
-For more information, read the instructions in [NCSI Wiki page](../../wiki/NCSI).
+For more information, read the instructions on the [NCSI Wiki page](../../wiki/NCSI).

 ### DNSCrypt